Terror Unleashed

 There is no legislation establishing the 610 Office—named after its June 10, 1999 date of creation—nor are there laws delineating its powers.
 Instead, it was established by Jiang and announced in his speech to elite cadres over a month before Falun Gong was officially banned.
 Jiang’s orders for the new bureau?
 “Immediately organize forces,” “form battle strategies,” and “get fully prepared for the work of disintegrating [Falun Gong].”

-Furthermore, Jiang gave orders to that the 610 Office use “every means necessary,” a mandate that led to what the 610 Office soon become most notorious for—the use of extreme torture.
+Furthermore, Jiang gave orders to the 610 Office to use “every means necessary,” a mandate that led to what the 610 Office soon become most notorious for—the use of extreme torture.

 Police Raids, Ransacking Homes, Kidnapping and Imprisonment

-Beginning in July, 1999 when the CCP launched the campaign against Falun Gong, the dark days of the Cultural Revolution returned.
+Beginning in July 1999, when the CCP officially launched the campaign against Falun Gong, the dark days of the Cultural Revolution returned.

-Police raided homes, confiscating valuables, destroying Falun Gong materials, and hauling people away to detention centers or forced labor camps.
+Police raided homes, confiscated valuables, destroyed Falun Gong materials, and hauled people away to detention centers or forced labor camps.

-July 22, 1999 • police arresting Falun Gong practitioners in the streets.
+July 22, 1999 • police arrested Falun Gong practitioners in the streets.

 A Hong Kong newspaper reported that 50,000 individuals were detained in the first week of the crackdown.
 In fact, during the first few weeks, Falun Gong practitioners were rounded up and held in stadiums because the sheer number of detainees could not fit in China’s vast array of detention centers and prisons.

-Nationwide burnings of Falun Gong books bring memories of Cultural Revolution
+Nationwide Burnings of Falun Gong Books Bring Back Memories of the Cultural Revolution

 Under the order from the CCP leadership, local authorities across the country made an all-out effort to eliminate Falun Gong books and other promotional materials.
-Searching bookstores, vendors, multimedia stores, copy-centers and print shops, and punishing anyone for possessing or distributing any of these items.
+Chinese authorities searched bookstores, vendors, multimedia stores, copy-centers and print shops, and punished anyone for possessing or distributing any Falun Gong associated items.

 In just three months, Chinese authorities confiscated, burned, and destroyed tens of millions of Falun Gong books, videotapes, audio-cassettes, and other related materials across the country.

-Afternoon of July 28 • The first nationwide unified destruction of Falun Gong publications and promotion materials is held in Beijing, Tianjin, Jiangsu, Jilin and Hubei Provinces and is scheduled to continue in Guangdong, Shandong, Hubei, Shanghai, Liaoning, Sichuan and Shanxi Provinces the following day. — People’s Daily, July 29, 1999.
+Afternoon of July 28 • The first nationwide unified destruction of Falun Gong publications and promotion materials was held in Beijing, Tianjin, Jiangsu, Jilin and Hubei Provinces and was scheduled to continue in Guangdong, Shandong, Hubei, Shanghai, Liaoning, Sichuan and Shanxi Provinces the following day. — People’s Daily, July 29, 1999.

 Destroying Falun Gong publications sent a signal to the Chinese public regarding the regime’s seriousness about the campaign.
-However, this type of public display back-fired in the eyes of many who shuttered at the idea of reliving the horrors of the Cultural Revolution.
+However, this type of public display backfired in the eyes of many who shuddered at the idea of reliving the horrors of the Cultural Revolution.

 The mass destruction of Falun Gong books also made clear that the regime sought to destroy any evidence that could readily disprove the fabrications and distortions about Falun Gong’s beliefs that would come to dominate anti-Falun Gong propaganda in the state-run media.
 Tragically, this was effective.
-As the public lost access to Falun Gong books, the central propaganda agencies and media were better equipped to fill the void by twisting Falun Gong teachings to justify the campaign against the group.
+As the public lost access to Falun Gong books, the central propaganda agencies and media filled the void by twisting Falun Gong teachings to justify the campaign against the group.

 Secret Press Conference with Western Media Proves Deadly

-With no channel for speaking out and an increasingly brutal environment engulfing them, several Chinese people who practice Falun Gong secretly arranged a press conference in Beijing with Western media.
-Reporters from Reuters, The Associated Press and the New York Times were invited.
+With no channel for speaking out and an increasingly brutal environment engulfing them, several Chinese people who practiced Falun Gong secretly arranged a press conference in Beijing with Western media.
+Reporters from Reuters, The Associated Press, and the New York Times were invited.

 During the press conference, Falun Gong practitioners revealed to media what they were suffering in the persecution, and explained that they simply wanted an environment to freely practice their faith.